MED5600 – Module 6, Medicine

 Access to teaching

-It is not allowed to change groups after the start of the semester, and you must follow your designated group throughout the semester.
-The final group distribution will be published 7-10 days before semester start.
+It is not allowed to change groups after the start of the semester.
+The designated groups will be published 7-10 days before the start of the semester.
 Additional information is given in Mine Studier.

 Attendance is controlled at the end of the semester using the Signature Book which is handed out at the beginning of the semester.
 Every student is required to have a Signature Book where the mandatory attendance requirements must be documented with signatures.
 To get a valid attendance the student must meet at the exact time given for the activity.
 Students who are late cannot expect to get their book signed.
 It is the responsibility of the student to collect the teacher’s signature.
 The Signature Book must be handed in to the module coordinator after the last mandatory activity and no later than Friday in module week 17.